 We believe our approach to goal setting, setting of targets with payouts at multiple levels of performance, and evaluation of performance results assist in our efforts to mitigate excessive risk-taking.
-Further, with respect to our incentive compensation programs, when taking into consideration the compensation practices of DISH Network prior to the spin-off, we have historically designed corporate performance metrics that determine payouts for certain business segment leaders in part on the achievement of longer-term company-wide goals.
-This is based on our belief that applying Company-wide metrics encourages decision-making that is in the best long-term interests of EchoStar and our shareholders as a whole.
-Finally, the multi-year vesting of our equity awards
+Further, with respect to our incentive compensation programs, when taking into consideration the compensation practices of DISH Network prior to the Spin-off, we have historically designed corporate performance metrics that determine payouts for certain business segment leaders in part on the achievement of longer-term company-wide goals.
+This is based on our belief that applying company-wide metrics encourages decision-making that is in the best long-term interests of EchoStar and our shareholders as a whole.
+Finally, the multi-year vesting of our equity awards properly account for the time horizon of risk.
+Furthermore, as discussed above, EchoStar's overall compensation lags behind competitors in the area of base pay, severance packages, and short-term incentives and may be competitive over time in equity compensation.

 Annually, management reviews the components of our compensation for each employee other than our executive officers.
 Base salaries for each of our executive officers (other than Mr. Ergen) are determined annually by our Board of Directors primarily based on Mr. Ergen's recommendations.
 The Board of Directors places substantial weight on Mr. Ergen's recommendations in light of his role as Chairman and as controlling shareholder of EchoStar.
-The Board of Directors ultimately approved base cash salaries for 2010 for each of these executive officers other than Mr. Ergen.
+The Board of Directors ultimately approved base cash salaries for 2011 for each of these executive officers other than Mr. Ergen and Mr. Kaul.

 Our Compensation Committee, without Mr. Ergen present, sets Mr. Ergen's base cash salary.
-In connection with our separation from DISH Network, Mr. Ergen's base salary for 2009 was set at \$1 and remained at such level in 2010.
+In connection with our separation from DISH Network, Mr. Ergen's base salary for 2009 was set at \$1 and remained at such level in 2010 and 2011.
 Our Compensation Committee makes and approves grants of options and other equity-based compensation to all of our executive officers.